read about this site and my work or check what I'm doing now

 For the past few years, I’ve been all about the lean lifestyle, and nothing complements that better, from a tech standpoint, than a Chromebook.
 Sure, Mac is sleek, sexy, and often seen as the go-to money-making machine, but here’s the truth: most of us shell out $1,000 or more for a computer just to check Facebook and Gmail.
 Guess what?
 The $150–350 Chromebook does that just fine.

-I’m a gipsy at heart, a “gipsetter,” if you will.
+I’m a gypsy at heart, a “gipsetter,” if you will.
 When people ask me where I’m from, I just shrug and say, “from places.”
 I practically live on planes.
 No matter how much I want to slow down, that’s just my life.
 Tomorrow, I’m off on a 33-hour, four-segment flight to San Francisco, which has become my “second base” for now.
 And honestly?
 It’s not even my worst trip in recent years.

 So, what does all this have to do with computing?
 Two things.
 When you travel as much as I do, excitement quickly gives way to exhaustion, and you’ll trade anything for a bit of rest.
 The less you carry, the freer you feel.
 Extra weight, extra responsibility — it sucks.
 That’s why my $180 Chromebook makes a lot more sense than the $2,000 MacBooks I’ve bought in the past.